 For more than 20 years, John Foy & Associates have been helping victims of accidents seek the financial recovery needed to recover and move on from the accident.
 We have a strong history of success with uninsured driver claims so the victims can get the money they’re entitled to for an accident they didn’t cause.
 Don’t assume financial recovery isn’t an option just because the other driver has no or insufficient insurance coverage.
 Call us today for a FREE consultation where we’ll hear about your situation and explore your options.
 For the free consultation, call us today at 404-400-4000, or complete the form to the right.

 How Do I Know If the Person Who Hit Me Has Insurance?

-After a car accident in Georgia, along with calling police and taking pictures of the scene, you’ll want to exchange insurance information with the other driver.
+After a car accident in Georgia, along with calling the police and taking pictures of the scene, you’ll want to exchange insurance information with the other driver.
 This is a good time to find out about the other driver’s policy.
-Many times, uninsured or underinsured drivers will use tactics to try and avoid calling police and reporting the accident.
+Many times, uninsured or underinsured drivers will use tactics to try and avoid calling the police and reporting the accident.
 They might ask to handle the accident just between you two or even try fleeing the scene.

 If the other driver refuses to share insurance information with you, the chances are good it’s because they can’t have any coverage.
 Mention this to police, and call an uninsured motorist accident lawyer who can help you with the next best steps.

 Uninsured Motorist Coverage, also known as Uninsured Motorist (UM) Insurance, is a type of insurance that will pay for your damages if the other driver in the accident: